(Disclosure: Some of the links below may be affiliate links)

 When talking about the time value of money, we generally talk about the value of some money in the future, in years.
 For instance, we want to know the time value of 1000 USD in 10 years or 20 years.

-Sometimes, this concept is also called the future value of money since it represents how much some money now could be worth in the future.
+Sometimes, this concept is also called the future value of money since it represents how much some money now could be worth later.

 Computing the time value of money is relatively easy and is based on the compound interest formula.
 Here is the basic formula: